-***Windows 11 Upgrade Checker is available to download for free!
-Have you checked if your PC can run Windows 11?
+***Windows 11 Upgrade Checker Windows 11 is available to download for free, but you should check if your PC meets the system requirements to run it.

-UEFI and Legacy BIOS are two types of motherboard firmware settings adopted by Microsoft Windows.
-UEFI is a newer concept than Legacy and it's gradually replacing the Legacy in modern computers.
+UEFI and Legacy BIOS are two types of motherboard firmware settings used by Microsoft Windows, with UEFI being the newer and more modern concept that is gradually replacing Legacy in modern computers.

 UEFI vs. Legacy BIOS: What's the Difference?

-Step 1.Press Windows + R keys together to launch the Run box.
-Type MSInfo32and hit Enter.
-You will open the System Information window.
+Step 1.To open the System Information window, press the Windows + R keys together to launch the Run box, type "MSInfo32" and hit Enter.
+This will display the System Information window.

 Step 2.On the right pane, find the "BIOS Mode".
-If your PC uses BIOS, it will display Legacy.
-If it is using UEFI so it will display UEFI.
+If your PC uses BIOS, it will display Legacy, but if it uses UEFI, it will display UEFI.

 Step 2.Scroll down the window you'll find a text file called setupact.log.
 Open it in Notepad.

-MBR2GPT tool makes the procedure tedious, sophisticated, and most importantly, riskful.
-That's why a third-party MBR to GPT conversion tool comes out, to ease your worry and improve the user experience when changing a BIOS mode to support a modern computer and a new Windows 11.
+The MBR2GPT tool makes the conversion process tedious, sophisticated, and risky, prompting the development of third-party tools to ease the transition and improve user experience when changing the BIOS mode to support modern computers and Windows 11.

-To complete the process of changing Legacy to UEFI, we'll use Qiling Partition Master to complete the first procedure of converting MBR to GPT.
-This manner won't erase any data or remove any partition on your disk.
+To change Legacy to UEFI, we'll use Qiling Partition Master to convert the MBR to GPT, a process that won't erase any data or remove any partition on your disk.

 Step 1.
 Download and launch Qiling Partition Master on your Windows computer.